Posts

 Image

-A HEALTHY DIET LINKED TO BENEFICIAL GUT MICROBES AND DISEASE PREVENTION Diets rich in healthy and plant-based foods encourage the presence of gut microbes that are linked to a lower risk of common illnesses, including heart disease, research has found.
-A large-scale international study using metagenomics and blood chemical profiling has uncovered a panel of 15 gut microbes associated with lower risks of common conditions such as obesity and type 2 diabetes.
-The study has been published today in Nature Medicine from researchers at King's College London, Massachusetts General Hospital (MGH), Harvard T.H.
-Chan School of Public Health, the University of Trento, Italy, and health start-up company ZOE.
-The PREDICT 1 (Personalized Responses to Dietary Composition Trial 1) analyzed detailed data on the composition of participants' gut microbiomes, dietary habits, and cardiometabolic blood biomarkers.
-It uncovered strong links between a person's diet, the microbes in their gut...
+HEALTHY GUT LINKED TO DIET Diets rich in whole and plant-based foods, which encourage the presence of gut microbiota, which is linked to a lower risk of common illnesses, including heart disease, research has found.
+A large-scale international study using metagenomics and blood chemical profiling identified a panel of 15 gut microbes associated with the risk of standard conditions, including obesity and type 2 diabetes.
+The study, published today in Nature Medicine by researchers at King's College London, Massachusetts General Hospital (MGH), Harvard T.H.
+Chan School of Public Health, the University of Trento, Italy, and health start-up company ZOE, has identified a panel of 15 gut microbes associated with the risk of standard conditions, including obesity and type 2 diabetes.
+The PREDICT 1 (Personalized Responses to Dietary Composition Trial 1) analyzed detailed data on the composition of participants' gut microbiomes, dietary habits, and cardiometabolic ...

 SHOCK HIP AND SHOULDER ARTHRITIC PAIN AWAY